TLacke/node-red-contrib-multi-sensor/README.md

 #### Activate delay / Deactivate delay
 The delays are there to enable a latency between the actual event and the message being sent.
-You can here choose if to directly send the message when activated/deactivated, or wait a specified amount.
+You can here choose if to directly send the message when activated/deactivated _(set to zero)_, or wait a specified amount.

+#### Sensor timeout
+The time to wait when a sensor getting active before automatically deactivate it.
+*(Zero, means no timeout.)*

+#### Active timeout
+The time to wait when the node getting active before automatically deactivate it and all its active sensors.
+*(Zero, means no timeout.)*

 #### Seperated outputs
 If checked, there will be a different channel for the deactivation messages.
 Otherwise, if unchecked, the activation and deactivation messages will be sent through the same output channel.

+### Node reset
+There's two different reset models implemented:
+* **soft**: Will deactivate any active sensor and return to idle state with or without delays as configured.
+* **hard**: Will force a direct deactivation of all active sensors and return to idle state without any delays.

+To use this, you can send the *`msg.reset='soft'` *(or actually anything other than false or 'hard')* to make a soft reset. or `emsg.reset='hard'` to make a hard reset.

 ### Node status
 The node has a default status behavior that will explain the number of found sensors as well as current state (active, inactive or pending by delay).